 If your business has social media profiles, there’s a good chance you’re sharing your content on these platforms.
 You might have heard about the story of someone posting an embarrassing search query on social media thinking it was Google.
 While this is more of a funny tale, it’s not far from the truth.

 People don’t have to rely on Google.
-Considering how much time some of them spend on social media, it’s often more convenient to find your business there.
+Considering how much time some of your prospects spend on social media, it’s often more convenient to find your business there.

 Google Analytics is a powerful tool, but it has its drawbacks.
 Google has to respect the anonymity of its users, while on social media people voluntarily share personal information you can access using built-in reporting.